OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

 #### Basic data analysis in KNIME

-For downstream analysis of the quantification results within the KNIME environment, you can use the **ConsensusTextReader** node in **Community Nodes** > **OpenMS** > **Conversion** instead of the **Output Folder** node to convert the output into a KNIME table (indicated by a triangle as output port).
-After running the node you can view the KNIME table by right-clicking on the **ConsensusTextReader** node and selecting `Consensus Table`.
-Every row in this table corresponds to a so-called consensus feature, i.e., a peptide signal quantified across several runs.
-The first couple of columns describe the consensus feature as a whole (average RT and m/z across the maps, charge, etc.).
-The remaining columns describe the exact positions and intensities of the quantified features separately for all input samples (e.g., intensity_0 is the intensity of the feature in the first input file).
-The last 11 columns contain information on peptide identification.
+In this section we are going to use the output of the `ConsensusTextReader` for downstream analysis of the quantification results:

-- Now, let’s say we want to plot the log intensity distributions of the human spike-in peptides for all input files.
+- Let’s say we want to plot the log intensity distributions of the human spike-in peptides for all input files.
 In addition, we will plot the intensity distributions of the background peptides.
-- As shown in <a href="#figure-17">Fig. 17</a>, add a **Row Splitter** node (**Data Manipulation** > **Row** > **Filter**) after the **ConsensusTextReader** node.
+- As shown in <a href="#figure-17">Fig. 17</a>, add a `Row Splitter` node (**Data Manipulation** > **Row** > **Filter**) after the `ConsensusTextReader` node.
 Double-click it to configure.
 The human spike-in peptides have accessions starting with “hum”.
-Thus, set the column to apply the test to: accessions, select pattern matching as matching criterion, enter `hum` into the corresponding text field, and check the contains wild cards box.
+Thus, set the column to apply the test to `accessions`, select pattern matching as matching criterion, enter `hum*` into the corresponding text field, and check the contains wild cards box.
 Press **OK** and execute the node.
-- **Row Splitter** produces two output tables: the first one contains all rows from the input table matching the filter criterion, and the second table contains all other rows.
+- `Row Splitter` produces two output tables: the first one contains all rows from the input table matching the filter criterion, and the second table contains all other rows.
 You can inspect the tables by right-clicking and selecting **Filtered** and **Filtered Out**.
 The former table should now only contain peptides with a human accession, whereas the latter should contain all remaining peptides (including unidentified ones).
-- Now, since we only want to plot intensities, we can add a **Column Filter** node by going to **Data Manipulation** > **Column Filter**.
+- Now, since we only want to plot intensities, we can add a `Column Filter` node by going to **Data Manipulation** > `Column Filter`.
 Connect its input port to the **Filtered output** port of the **Row Filter** node, and open its configuration dialog.
 We could either manually select the columns we want to keep, or, more elegantly, select **Wildcard/Regex Selection** and enter `intensity_?` as the pattern.
 KNIME will interactively show you which columns your pattern applies to while you’re typing.
 - Since we want to plot log intensities, we will now compute the log of all intensity values in our table.
 The easiest way to do this in KNIME is a small piece of R code.
-Add an **R Snippet** node `R` after **Column Filter** and double-click to configure.
+Add an **R Snippet** node `R` after `Column Filter` and double-click to configure.
 In the R Script text editor, enter the following code:

   ```r
   x <- knime.in       # store copy of input table in x